Swansea Wind Street railway station

-Swansea Wind Street railway station served the city of Swansea, in the historical county of Glamorganshire, Wales, from 1863 of 1873 on the Vale of Neath Railway.
+Swansea Wind Street railway station served the city of Swansea, in the historical county of Glamorganshire, Wales, from 1863 to 1873 on the Vale of Neath Railway.

 History

 The station was opened on 1 August 1863 by the Great Western Railway.
 The owners of a nearby coal yard objected to it being built because it interfered with the passage of their coal trains.
 It closed on 1 March 1873.
 Services were diverted to East Dock after closure.